taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_kernel/README.md

 ## Reading LVE usage

-CloudLinux OS Shared kernel provides real time usage data in file.
+CloudLinux OS kernel provides real time usage data in file.

 All the statistics can be read from that file in real time.
 Depending on your kernel version you will get either Version 6 of the file, or version 4 of the file.
 You can detect the version by reading the first line of the file.
 It should look like: